Brondchux/hw11-ecommerce-backend/Readme.md

 ## Mock-Up Preview

-The following animation shows the application's GET routes to return all categories, all products, and all tags being tested in Postman:
+The following animation shows the application's GET routes to return all categories, all products, and all tags being tested in Insomnia Core:

 ![In Insomnia Core, the user tests “GET tags,” “GET Categories,” and “GET All Products.”.](./public/assets/images/13-orm-homework-demo-01.gif)